RustAudio/dasp/README.md

 working with digital audio signals.

 The `sample` crate requires **no dynamic allocations** and has **no dependencies**.
-The goal is to design a library akin to the std but for audio DSP; keeping the focus on portable, fast fundamentals.
+The goal is to design a library akin to the **std, but for audio DSP**; keeping the focus on portable and fast fundamentals.

 Features